Politics of Afghanistan: Education

 In September 2021, the government ordered primary schools to reopen for both sexes and announced plans to reopen secondary schools for male students, without committing to do the same for female students.
 While the Taliban states that female college students will be able to resume higher education provided that they are segregated from male students (and professors, when possible), The Guardian notes that "if the high schools do not reopen for girls, the commitments to allow university education would become meaningless once the current cohort of students graduated."
 Higher Education Minister Abdul Baqi Haqqani said that female university students will be required to observe proper hijab, but did not specify if this required covering the face.

 Kabul University reopened in February 2022, with female students attending in the morning and males in the afternoon.
 Other than the closure of the music department, few changes to the curriculum were reported.
 Female students were officially required to wear an abaya and a hijab to attend, although some wore a shawl instead.
 Attendance was reportedly low on the first day.

 In March 2022, the Taliban abruptly reversed plans to allow girls to resume secondary school education (defined as grade seven and up in Afghanistan).
-With the exception of the current cohort of university students, this decision leaves graduating from sixth grade as the highest level of educational attainment possible for Afghan women.
+Except for the current cohort of university students, this decision leaves graduating from sixth grade as the highest level of educational attainment possible for Afghan women.
 Secondary schools for boys reopened on schedule.
 A statement from the ministry of education cited the lack of an acceptable school uniform for female high school students.